 Rice appeals to health advocates because it is a great source of protein amino acids, as well as vitamins and minerals.
 Because it is gluten-free, it is an ideal alternative for those with an intolerance or allergy to wheat.
 Grains are easy to digest and makes an excellent first solid food for very young children.

-- Choosing a rice to buy
+- Choosing a bowl of rice to buy

 - What to do with rice